hybridgroup/yzma/README.md

 See the [examples](./examples/) directory for more examples of how to use `yzma`.

-You can find even more examples in the Ardan Labs [ai-training](https://github.com/ardanlabs/ai-training) repository.

 Also see the ["Captions WIth Attitude"](https://github.com/hybridgroup/captions-with-attitude) application.

 ## Models